Jeremiah-Thomas/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

-1. What is the DOM?
+1. What is the DOM? - The Document Object Model is the object representation of the HTML you write and what the browser uses to render the webpage
-2. What is an event?
+2. What is an event? - An event is an action that is captured on the webpage
-3. What is an event listener?
+3. What is an event listener? - an event listener is how JavaScript listens for an event to fire and captures it when it does
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? - Array(NodeList)
-5. What is a component?
+5. What is a component? - A component is a function that produces a resuable html element